JohnathonNow/wolfratbot/README.md

-wolfratboT
+wolfratbot
 =========
-A simple, modular chatbot.
+A simple, modular, multiplatform chatbot.
 ---------

 Currently supports both Facebook and GroupMe chatbots.

+The idea behind the project is to configure a single chatbot that runs on multiple platforms, with a simple interface for adding new platforms.

 Main loads in modules recursively from a given directory.
-These modules can modify the command handler's command dictionary to add functionality to the bot.
+These modules can add commands to the bot, which are run whenever a message contains a command, as well as add handlers to the bot which can read and handle raw messages.

 Some of the implemented commands are:
   - !flip     - flip a coin and send the results